laurenbrabbin/databases/recipes_directory/recipes/main_recipe.md

 Usually, the Model class name will be the capitalised table name (single instead of plural).
 The same name is then suffixed by Repository for the Repository class name.

 # EXAMPLE
-# Table name: artists
+# Table name: recipes

 # Model class
-# (in lib/student.rb)
+# (in lib/recipe.rb)
-class Album
+class Recipe
+  attr_accessor :id, :name, :cooking_time, :rating
 end

 # Repository class
 # (in lib/student_repository.rb)
-class AlbumRepository
+class RecipeRepository
+  def all
   end

+  def find
+  end
+end

 ## 4. Implement the Model class
 Define the attributes of your Model class.
 You can usually map the table columns to the attributes of the class, including primary and foreign keys.

 # EXAMPLE
-# Table name: students
+# Table name: recipes

 # Model class
-# (in lib/student.rb)
+# (in lib/recipe.rb)

-class Album
+class Recipe

   # Replace the attributes by your own columns.
-  attr_accessor :id, :title, :release_year, :artist_id
+  attr_accessor :id, :name, :cooking_time, :rating
 end

 # The keyword attr_accessor is a special Ruby feature